ps3838api/ps3838api.github.io/FairUsePolicy.md

  Same for the `eventIds` parameter, the client should use it only if interested in specific events in which case all event identifiers must be provided in the same call.

 4\.
 The following limitations must be observed for `/sports` call:
-    <ul><li> Requests made for the `/sports`  must be restricted to once every 60 minute.
+- Requests made for the `/sports`  must be restricted to once every 60 minute.
 List of sports does not change often.
-The count of active events is obsolete functionality, that will eventually be decommissioned.</li></ul>
+The count of active events is obsolete functionality, that will eventually be be decommissioned.

 5\.
 The following limitations must be observed per sport:
     <ul><li> Snapshot call to `/fixtures` and `/odds` endpoints must be restricted to once every 60 seconds, regardless of the `leagueIds`, `eventIds` or `islive` parameters.</li>